 Although guests might not always realize it, a taproom, brewpub, or tasting room’s point of sale can be a make-or-break element of their experience.
-When you envision the ideal experience for your guests, point of sale may not be at the top of your list either, but choosing a system that serves both your guests and your business can have a huge impact.
+When you envision the ideal experience for your guests, a brewery point of sale may not be at the top of your list either, but choosing a system that serves both your guests and your business can have a huge impact.

 Craft Your Vision

 What is your vision for the perfect guest experience?
 What will they see when they enter your space?
 What will their interactions with your staff be like?
 Do you want to be their home away from home or to make them feel like they’re on an adventure to a place they’ve never been?
 No matter what your vision is, your point of service should enable you to make it a reality.

 The ideal guest experience should be seamless: guests can keep the same tab open as they move through the space; their bartender doesn’t have to hold onto their card; they can order anywhere, anytime.
 This creates a lasting impression.
 But imagine the experience from the business side too: the ability to make service adjustments based on the needs of the day, simplicity in merging or splitting tabs, utilizing robust data to inform growth decisions, and even more.
 A great brewery point of sale enables an exemplary service experience from both the business and the guest sides, integrating that great experience into your brand.

 It’s critical to have a brewery point of sale that flexes and grows with your business.
 Traditional POS systems weren’t built to flex; the stationary terminal design serves a stationary service model.
 However, in craft beverage businesses, a Tuesday lunch, weekend happy hour, or event like a charity run prove vastly different experiences (and requirements on your POS!).
 Not having the right tools to support these different scenarios leaves guests experiencing long lines and slow service.